Cannon Beach, Oregon

 Cannon Beach is a city in Clatsop County, Oregon, United States.
-Its population was 1,690 at the 2010 census.
+As of the 2020 census, Cannon Beach had a population of 1,489.
 It is a popular coastal Oregon tourist destination, famous for Haystack Rock, a 235 ft sea stack that juts out along the coast.
 In 2013, National Geographic listed it as "one of the world's 100 most beautiful places."

 History

 Cannon Beach and its surrounding coast was previously settled by the Tillamook people.

 William Clark, one of the leaders of the Lewis and Clark Expedition, journeyed to Cannon Beach in early 1805.
 The expedition was wintering at Fort Clatsop, roughly 20 mi to the north near the mouth of the Columbia River.
 In December 1805, two members of the expedition returned to camp with blubber from a whale that had beached several miles south, near the mouth of Ecola Creek.
 Clark later explored the region himself.
 From a spot near the western cliffs of the headland he saw "...the grandest and most pleasing prospects which my eyes ever surveyed, in front of a boundless Ocean..."
 That viewpoint, later dubbed "Clark's Point of View," can be accessed by a hiking trail from Indian Beach in Ecola State Park.

 Clark and several of his companions, including Sacagawea, completed a three-day journey on January 10, 1806, to the site of the beached whale.
 They encountered a group of Tillamook who were boiling blubber for storage.

 Clark and his party met with them and successfully bartered for 300. lb of blubber and some whale oil before returning to Fort Clatsop.
 There is a whale sculpture commemorating the encounter between Clark's group and the Tillamooks in a small park at the northern end of Hemlock Street.

-Clark applied the name Ekoli to what is now Ecola Creek.
-Ehkoli is a Chinook word for "whale".
+Clark applied the name Ekoli to the creek now spelled Ecola.
+Ekoli is a Chinook Jargon word for "whale".
 Early settlers later renamed the creek "Elk Creek", and a community with the same name formed nearby.